PHU - Disease Control programs and units

 Information for the general public on diseases, influenza, immunisation, needle and syringe programs and STIs can be found on the Northern Territory Government website's health and wellbeing pages.

-The CDC has a core role monitoring disease outbreaks and running vital preventative health programs including:
+The Public Health Unit – Disease Control has a core role monitoring disease outbreaks and running vital preventative health programs including:

 - the development and implementation of the Territory's immunisation program, which provides advice and education to health staff and the public on immunisation.